Key facts and highlights

 - Over 30 taught units at all levels, offered in Schools across the campus.

 - Range of workshops and access to online networks.

 - Wide range of co-curricular activities and events.

 - Start-up funding awards available.

-- Annual flagship competitions, including Venture Further (now in its twentieth year) and the Eli and Britt Harari Graphene Enterprise Award.
+- Annual flagship competitions, including Venture Further and the Eli and Britt Harari Graphene Enterprise Award.

 - An Entrepreneurial Advisor Network composed of highly experienced alumni and regional contacts.

 - Well-connected with key regional and national groups.